Skip to main content

 Have questions about the program?
 Email Kassidy Belcher and Rob Williams at honors@augustana.edu.

-• Fulfills graduation requirements like the First-Year Inquiry course (FYI) that is required of all first-year students.
+• Completion of two graduation requirements in one year — similar to the First-Year Inquiry course (FYI) required of all first-year students — plus engagement beyond the class

 What do current and former students have to say?